czipperz/mag/README.md

   programs are ran on a background thread to prevent stalls.
 * Easy to add new commands and visual enhancements.

+## Customizing

+The `custom` folder can be customized to fit your needs.
+In particular `config.cpp`'s `create_key_map()` has all bindings for normal operation.

 ## Building

+1. Install the dependencies (see below).

-1. Clone the repository and the submodules.
+2. Clone the repository and the submodules.

 ```
 git clone https://github.com/czipperz/mag